Auditorium Theatre: Music, dance, and productions

+Musicians who have performed at the theater include French organist Alexandre Guilmant in 1893 for the Chicago World's Fair and Russian pianist Sergei Prokofiev in 1921.
+Prokofiev's opera L'amour des trois oranges had its world premiere at the theater on 30 December 1921.

-Beginning in the late 1960s through today, a host of rock and pop performers have played at the theatre, including Diana Ross & the Supremes, Genesis, David Gilmour, Jimi Hendrix, The Who, Janis Joplin, David Bowie, Bruce Springsteen, Elton John, Aretha Franklin, Osibisa, Parliament-Funkadelic, James Taylor, Liza Minnelli, Bette Midler, and Neil Young.
+Since its reopening in the 1960s, a host of rock and pop performers have played at the theatre, including Ray Charles, The Beach Boys, The Monkees, The Doors, The Impressions, James Brown, Jackie Wilson, Diana Ross & the Supremes, Jefferson Airplane, Genesis, David Gilmour, Jimi Hendrix, The Who, Janis Joplin, David Bowie, Bruce Springsteen, Elton John, Aretha Franklin, Grateful Dead, Osibisa, Parliament-Funkadelic, James Taylor, Liza Minnelli, Bette Midler, Queen and Neil Young.

-Deceased musicians that have performed at the Auditorium Theatre include French organist Alexandre Guilmant in 1893 for the Chicago World's Fair, Soviet pianist Prokofiev in 1921, Chuck Berry (from St. Louis) in 1956, Ray Charles in 1967, the Beach Boys (with Dennis and Carl Wilson) in 1968, the Jimi Hendrix Experience in 1968, the Monkees (with Davy Jones) in 1969, The Doors (with Chicago's Ray Manzarek) in 1969, Chicago's The Impressions with Curtis Mayfield in 1969, James Brown with Detroit's Jackie Wilson in 1969, and Queen in 1979.

-The venue also began to host more dance companies, including Alvin Ailey American Dance Theater, Bolshoi Ballet, and American Ballet Theatre.
+Dance companies who have performed at the theater include Alvin Ailey American Dance Theater, Bolshoi Ballet, and American Ballet Theatre.
 Broadway musicals with long-running productions at the theatre have included The Phantom of the Opera, Les Misérables, Miss Saigon, Show Boat, Hello Dolly!, The King and I, and The Who's Tommy.

 On July 5, 1970, Crosby, Stills, Nash & Young performed at the venue, with a portion of the concert recorded for their live double album 4 Way Street.
-The British progressive rock band Genesis also performed as part of their Selling England by the Pound Tour (April 11, 1974), The Lamb Lies Down on Broadway Tour (on November 20 and 21, 1974), A Trick of the Tail Tour (April 16 and 17, 1976) and Wind & Wuthering Tour on (February 15, 16 and 17, 1977) of which the February 16, 1977 concert was also broadcast live on Chicago's WKQX-FM radio station.